Frequently Asked Questions

 - Lawfully Admitted Permanent Resident (someone who has been granted authorization to live and work in the US on a permanent basis.
 As proof of that status, a person is granted a permanent resident card, commonly called a "green card.")

-What is the tuition for this program?
-Are there any potential sources of funding available?
+Is there tuition for this program?
+Are there potential sources for training scholarships?

 This is a scholarship program and students are only responsible for activities fees and course-related materials (textbooks, software, etc.).

-In addition, to ensure protected time, institutional resources and NIH training grant mechanisms may be available for qualified applicants: TL1 Pre-doctoral Clinical & Translational Researching Training Program and the KL2 Post-doctoral Career Scholars Honors Program.
-For additional information, please visit the CTEP Awards website.
+In addition, to ensure protected time, institutional resources and NIH training grant mechanisms may be available for qualified applicants in the form of the CTSC TL1 Pre/early Post-doctoral Training Award and the CTSC KL2 Scholars Award.
+For additional information, please click on this link: CTEP Awards website.

 When are classes held?

-During the first year of the core curriculum, classes are scheduled for approximately 1 to 2 hours (between 4:00 – 6:30 PM) Mondays through Fridays.
+During the first year of the core curriculum, classes are scheduled for approximately 1 to 2.5 hours (between 3:00 – 6:30 PM) Mondays through Fridays.
+Second year elective course schedules vary depending upon course selection.

 Who are the Course Directors?

-Course Directors are from diverse backgrounds and their specialties range from epidemiology, public health, to pharmacology, genetics, and ethics.
+CTEP Course Directors are comprised of faculty from Weill Cornell Medicine, Cornell University, Memorial Sloan Kettering Cancer Center, Hospital for Special Surgery and Hunter College with diverse backgrounds and specialties from epidemiology, public health, to pharmacology, genetics, and ethics.
 Please refer to the CTEP list of faculty for further information.

 Does the Program allow credit transfers?

-In limited and special circumstances, the Program may accept transfer credits from other institutions.
-Written approval is required prior to admissions.
-To inquire please send a letter of request with an official academic transcript(s) along with the corresponding course descriptions to the Program Office.
+In limited and special circumstances, the Program may accept transfer credits from other graduate institutions.
+The maximum number of semester credit hours that may transfer from a graduate institution for elective coursework is 4 (or up to 2 courses) and for core coursework is 6 (or up to 3 courses).
+To inquire please send a letter of request with an official academic transcript(s) along with the corresponding course descriptions and syllibi to the Program Office.

-Can medical doctors who were trained aboard or are from outside the U.S. apply to this program?
+Can doctors who were trained abroad or are from outside the U.S. apply to this program?

-Yes, all are welcome to apply as long as the Candidate meets immigration eligibility requirements.
-Please refer to previous question, “Do I meet the citizenship qualifications?”.
+Yes, all are welcome to apply as long as the Candidate meets legal status requirement and is currently employed by one of the CTSC Partner Institutions.

 What does multi-institutional or multi-disciplinary mean with regards to the mentors named on my application?

-- Multi-institutional Mentors: means that at least two mentors must be from different CTSC partner institutions (For example: WCMC and MSKCC).
-You may also have a mentor from outside of one of the partner institutes but he/she cannot serve as your primary mentor.
+- Multi-institutional Mentors: means that at least two mentors must hold primary appointment at different CTSC partner institutions (For example: WCMC and MSKCC).
+You may also have an additional mentor from outside of one of the partner institutes but he/she cannot serve as a primary mentor.

 - Multidisciplinary Mentors: means having mentors from distinct disciplinary perspectives outside of the biological sciences, such as the behavioral, quantitative, social, computational/information, engineering, and physical sciences.
-For example: mentor one may be a specialist in Hematology-Oncology and mentor two a Biostatistician.
+For example: one mentor may be an Immunologist and a secondary a Biomedical Engineer.

-What is the difference between the K30 Master's Degree Program, the KL2 Scholars Award and the TL1 Training Award Programs?
+How do the CTSC Master’s Degree, the KL2 Scholars Award and the TL1 Training Award Programs differ?

-During the first year, the trainees meet with chosen mentors to refine a research proposal.
-In the second year of CTEP, trainees will utilize the skills acquired from the previous year's core curriculum coursework to conduct their research project on the Clinical & Translational Science Center, which requires a 75% time and effort commitment.
+During the first year, the trainees meet with chosen mentors to refine their research proposal and begin conducting research).
+During the second year, trainees will utilize the skills acquired from the previous year's core curriculum coursework to further conduct their research project on the Clinical & Translational Science Center, which requires a 75% time and effort commitment (50% for surgeons).

 KL2 - The primary objective of the KL2 Scholars award program is to provide junior faculty and senior fellows who have already earned a doctorate degree with 75% protected time (50% for surgeons) to pursue training and mentored research in Clinical and Translational Investigation.